CHAMPION COW GRAVES: Celebrating the Great Bovines of Ferndale

 cowgraves

-First up is Silken Lady's Ruby of F., a true champion who bravely ushered Ferndale into the 1950s.
-Like the decade itself, I only imagine that she was a little bland and conservative, but contained a great survivalist mentality coming off the great depression.
-Her milk was probably a bit on the sour side, but didn't spoil very quickly.
-She's also the OG of this posse, and for that, we honor her with grave #1.
+First in line is Silken Lady's Ruby of F., a true pioneer who boldly steered Ferndale into the 1950s.
+Much like the decade itself, I picture her as a bit bland but with a survivalist spirit stemming from the Great Depression.
+Her milk may have been on the sour side, but it didn't spoil quickly.
+As the OG cow of the posse, she rightfully claims Grave #1.

 Cowgrave #2